vishwaraj101/PentDroid/README.md

 # Pentdroid
-Pentdroid is a handy utility tool which helps in automating various apk operations required during android app security assessments
+Pentdroid is a handy utility tool which helps in automating tedious apk operations required during android app security assessments
 ```
 ______               _        _               _      _
 | ___ \             | |      | |             (_)    | |